Vatsalj17/C-Chatroom/README.md

 1. **Server**

 * Listens for incoming connections.
 * Assigns each client a slot in `acceptedSockets[]`.
 * Spawns a thread per client to handle incoming messages.
-   * Broadcasts all messages (except back to the sender).
+* Broadcasts all messages to all clients (except the sender).
+* Handles private messages by looking for a `PVTMSG` prefix and forwarding the message to the intended recipient.

 2. **Client**

 * Connects to the server and sends a username.
 * Spawns a thread to continuously listen for incoming messages.
 * Main thread handles user input (`getline`), sending messages until `exit`.
+* Supports commands like `/users` to see other users and `/chat <username>` to start a private chat.

 ---